fspruce/helpful-living/README.md

 - Assist with creating edit/deletion elements for the user to interract with their own data within the tables.
 - Assist with site responsiveness, some bootstrap elements causing issues.
 - Create duplicate style pages (e.g. booking success/error pages styled after the booking form page) to allow me to add new content to them while maintaining a consistent design.
+- Spot error causing authenticated users that aren't superusers to see a different booking form page than other users of the site.
+- Auto generate user details in booking form if authenticated.

 ## Deployment & Local Development